 Arthritis (inflammation of the joints) is a very common diagnosis for pets and people.
-It is known to cause pain and stiffness.
-It develops from normal wear and tear or can occur as a result of injury in the past.
+It is known to cause pain and stiffness, developing from normal wear and tear or occurring as a result of injury in the past.
 It is diagnosed by a veterinarian from physical exam findings and radiographic evidence.

 Here are 7 signs that you might not have noticed in your dog that could herald arthritis.
 It is very important to know that arthritis pain can be managed.
 Just because it is common, does not mean that is just “normal aging”.
 If you think that your dog is experiencing one or more of these signs, you should tell your vet.
 There is help available.

 Many owners report that their dogs are slower to get up than when they were when they were young.
 It can be more difficult to rise from a lying or sitting position with painful joints.
 Difficulty rising can also be a muscular problem, so ask your vet to help you tell the difference.

 Climbing steps is specifically harder for sore dogs because it requires more weight to be applied to fewer legs as they climb, so a limb that usually bears only ¼ of the weight will be required to carry more as the steps are navigated.
 This difference in weight distribution can highlight lameness and make your dog cautious about changes in floor elevation, like stairs.